Part 1: Increasing Load Rates

 2. Mass scaling

-In this article, our focus is on increased load rates approach.
+In this article, our focus is on the increased load rates approach.
 Mass scaling will discuss in detail later.

 To reduce the number of increments required in an Abaqus/Explicit analysis, we can speed up the simulation compared to the time of the actual process—that is, we can artificially reduce the time period of the event or, equally, increase the rate of loading.
 This will introduce possible errors.
 If the loading rate is increased too much, the increased inertia forces will change the predicted response.
 In an extreme case the problem will exhibit wave propagation response.
 The only way to avoid this error is to choose a load rate that is not too large.